ansys/pyansys-heart/doc/source/api/index.rst

 API Reference
 -------------

-This page contains the API reference for the different modules
+This page contains the API reference for the different modules in pyheart-lib.

 .. currentmodule:: ansys.heart